 The main demographic assumption used relates to the mortality assumptions.
-These assumptions have been updated for the 31 March 2018 accounting position, based on updated analysis of the Scheme's experience carried out as part of the 2017 actuarial valuation.
+These assumptions are based on analysis of the scheme's experience carried out as part of the 2017 actuarial valuation.
 The mortality assumptions used in these figures are as follows: